spacetelescope/stpsf/docs/jwst.rst

 The MIRI imager's Si:As IBC detector exhibits a so-called "cross artifact", particularly at short wavelengths (5-8 microns), due to internal diffraction of photons within the detector substrate itself.
 See `Gaspar et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021PASP..133a4504G/abstract>`_ for details.
-WebbPSF implements a simplified model for this effect, following the approach described by Glasse et al. in MIRI technical report MIRI-TN-00076-ATC_Imager_PSF_Issue_4.pdf.
-The model coefficients have been adjusted to better match the cross artifact amplitudes from WebbPSF to the MIRI Calibration Data Product reference PSFs.
+STPSF implements a simplified model for this effect, following the approach described by Glasse et al. in MIRI technical report MIRI-TN-00076-ATC_Imager_PSF_Issue_4.pdf.
+The model coefficients have been adjusted to better match the cross artifact amplitudes from STPSF to the MIRI Calibration Data Product reference PSFs.

 .. note:: Where to find Results from the Cross Artifact Model